Au-lit/cpp_tour/5-Classes.md

 }
 ```
 So to fix our problem we can just write `public:` before declaring any members (the things inside the class).

+But what is the purpose of `private:` then?

+If you want your stuff to not be used by bad pepoles.